Working from home is currently trending in some industries with rapidly advancing technology.

-That’s one of the strongest benefits to working from home.
-Extra time saved here can be used somewhere else, you can have more me-time or just spend it with your friends and family.
+That’s one of the most substantial benefits of working from home.
+The extra time saved here can be used somewhere else, you can have more me-time or spend it with your friends and family.

 A lot of the work that can be done remotely nowadays can also be done on a flexible schedule.
 For example, if you’re a web developer or a content creator, you can most likely do your coding or writing whenever it suits you as long as you meet your deadlines.
 You can still put in your eight hours without starting at 8 AM.

-If you do need to work specific hours, you’re sure to still have some break time—time you can use however you’d like!
-Even if you have just 10 minutes, you can do something that just wouldn’t be possible in a traditional office: go outside for a quick walk, do some yoga moves, or take a refreshing power nap.
+If you need to work specific hours, you’re sure to still have some break time—time you can use however you’d like!
+Even if you have just 10 minutes, you can do something that wouldn’t be possible in a traditional office: go outside for a quick walk, make some yoga moves, or take a refreshing power nap.

-Because you don’t have colleagues to support you, you’ll find yourself developing the skill of looking for your own answers and becoming more proactive to find what you need on your own.
-Of course you can still ask questions and get help if you need to.
-But, a lot of the time, you can do a Google search, download a free guide, or check out your company’s wiki to find the answer yourself just as quickly.
+Because you don’t have colleagues to support you, you’ll find yourself developing the skill of looking for your answers and becoming more proactive to find what you need on your own.
+Of course, you can still ask questions and get help if you need to.
+But, most of the time, you can do a Google search, download a free guide, or check out your company’s wiki to find the answer yourself just as quickly.